andycasey/todo/list.md

   - [ ] Documentation for: Models API
   - [ ] Update specutils to be consistent with future astropy.specutils
   - [ ] Update text to focus on ease-of-use and fast results.
+  - [ ] Show ML value in chains and corner
   - [X] Analyse GIRAFFE benchmark spectra
   - [X] Finish text for GC/OC analysis
   - [X] Make new plots with updated GC analysis